akka/akka-persistence-jdbc/README.md

 # akka-persistence-jdbc
-Akka-persistence-jdbc is a plugin for akka-persistence that synchronously writes journal and snapshot entries entries to a configured JDBC store.
+Akka-persistence-jdbc is a plugin for akka-persistence that asynchronously writes journal and snapshot entries entries to a configured JDBC store.
 It supports writing journal messages and snapshots to two tables: the `journal` table and the `snapshot` table.

 Service | Status | Description
 ------- | ------ | -----------